Meet our instructors

 Education: University of Miami Miller School of Medicine, MD (2029) University of Miami, Dual Degree BSPH and BA in Public Health and Global Health (2024)

 For Abigail, the love of tutoring lies in the magic of helping students have a ‘eureka’ moment - that moment when a crazy, scary concept gets blown up into little fundamentals that build upon each other into a story that just makes sense.
-Abigail has been tutoring the premedical sciences since 2019, and is committed to only tutoring subjects that originally gave her a great deal of trouble because she is a firm believer that academic excellence lies not in possessing natural talent, but rather in in developing consistency, strategy, and incorporating a little bit of fun and levity along the way.
+Abigail has been tutoring the since 2019, and is committed to only tutoring subjects that originally gave her a great deal of trouble because she is a firm believer that academic excellence lies not in possessing natural talent, but rather in in developing consistency, strategy, and incorporating a little bit of fun and levity along the way.

 With this mindset, Abigail was able to earn a 96th percentile score with a 132 in P/S and she is a firm believer that doing well on the MCAT lies in the marriage of basic science and reading comprehension fundamentals with employable strategies that allow you to snipe correct answers with efficiency and confidence.
 She can’t wait to help you on your beautiful journey of becoming a physician because it feels like just yesterday she was in your shoes wondering just how her MCAT journey was going to play out.